pixlsus/website/src/articles/interview-chdk/index.md

 **waterwingz** Ummm .. who said it was easy?
 But seriously, most of CHDK is based on guesses about how the original Canon hardware and firmware works.
 So much of the coding was done on a "try it and see" basis.
 What makes it more difficult is changes to the firmware as Canon changes RTOS's or generations of DIGIC processors.

 **philmoz** The Canon firmware remained pretty stable for a while.
 It continued to evolve but there weren't any real upheavals until Digic 6.
 This made it easier to improve the tools, and take some of the guesswork out of ports.
 We have a 'sig finder' tool that analyses a firmware dump and tries to find the things needed for a port.
 When I first started this was pretty primitive and a lot of things had to be done manually.
-I spent some time improving this tool, and I think that made porting a bit quicker until Digic 6. <dfn>waterwingz</dfn> also created a GUI tool for disassembling the firmware in a way that could be used in a port - I added a scripting language to this to automate the generation of some of the files needed for a port, which I think helped with new ports.
+I spent some time improving this tool, and I think that made porting a bit quicker until Digic 6. *waterwingz* also created a GUI tool for disassembling the firmware in a way that could be used in a port - I added a scripting language to this to automate the generation of some of the files needed for a port, which I think helped with new ports.
 With Digic 6 the architecture changed a lot and things slowed down quite a bit.
-A lot of reverse engineering on the new cameras has been done by <dfn>srsa_4c</dfn>, <dfn>reyalp</dfn>, <dfn>ant</dfn>, and others so things are getting better again.
+A lot of reverse engineering on the new cameras has been done by *srsa_4c*, *reyalp*, *ant*, and others so things are getting better again.

 **reyalp** One of the things that makes it difficult is how many there are.
 The official CHDK source supports over 150 distinct models (many with multiple firmware versions that each require distinct ports), spanning Canon releases from 2004 through 2015.
 Essentially the same CHDK code runs on all of them, so if a new model does something different, you have to figure out how to accommodate it without breaking the existing cameras.
 On top of that, the developers don't own most of the cameras, so testing is difficult.
-As <dfn>Philmoz</dfn> mentioned, with Digic 6, Canon moved to a ARMv7 architecture processor and a new display system with a TAKUMI GPU, which took a lot of work supporting. <dfn>srsa_4c</dfn> did much of the initial reverse engineering work, while I took the concepts from <dfn>Philmoz</dfn>'s sig finder and implemented them in a new tool based on the open source Capstone disassembly library.
+As *Philmoz* mentioned, with Digic 6, Canon moved to a ARMv7 architecture processor and a new display system with a TAKUMI GPU, which took a lot of work supporting. *srsa_4c* did much of the initial reverse engineering work, while I took the concepts from *Philmoz*'s sig finder and implemented them in a new tool based on the open source Capstone disassembly library.

-**nafraf** The scripting language developed by <dfn>Philmoz</dfn> helped a lot to port until Digic 5+ cameras.
-Using <dfn>code_gen</dfn> tool it was possible to port new models and improve the existing ports.
-On release 1.3, for example, <dfn>code_gen</dfn> was the key tool to add more than 60s exposure on all cameras.
+**nafraf** The scripting language developed by *Philmoz* helped a lot to port until Digic 5+ cameras.
+Using *code_gen* tool it was possible to port new models and improve the existing ports.
+On release 1.3, for example, *code_gen* was the key tool to add more than 60s exposure on all cameras.

 <figure>
 <img src='Andrew.Hazelden.CHDK.Peggys.Cove.jpg' alt='Peggys Cove by Andrew Hazelden'>